WadePoltenovage/cs3300_coursework/README.md

 Usage:
 Its intended purpose is to allow users to take any generic real-life tabletop game and import it into our modular source code.
 In its current build, users can play a simple game of Tic-Tac-Toe.
 It is a baseline model for a simple tabletop simulator.

-Authors: Wade Poltanovage, Soo Yuan, Peter Dunbar
+Authors: Wade Poltanovage, Soo Yuan Kong, Peter Dunbar

 License: Apache License Version 2.0